A great investment of time and energy

 The Student Activities Office coordinates involvement with a variety of nationally-recognized clubs, providing a comfortable atmosphere for networking with other students while making important connections in the professional world.
 Clubs meet regularly on campus.

-ASID is the largest professional association for Interior Designers in the United States and Canada.
+ASID is the oldest, largest, and only multi-disciplinary professional organization for interior designers, interior design students, and the manufacturers and suppliers who support the profession.
 Through education, knowledge sharing, advocacy, community building, and outreach, the Society strives to advance the interior design profession and, in the process, to demonstrate and celebrate the power of design to positively change people’s lives.
 Student members prepare for their career by joining the ASID network.

 In addition to ASID, professional design organizations for areas of specialization include International Interior Design Association (IIDA), Network of Executive Women in Hospitality (NEWH), Retail Design Institute (RDI), and Set Decorators Society of America (SDSA) offer educational and scholarship opportunities for student participation.

-FIDM MODE is a publication written, photographed, and designed by students interested in promoting awareness in the fashion and design industries, student life, and current events.
-Students from all majors and campuses can participate.
-Current Students may see the Campus Newsletter or FIDM MODE Facebook page for more information.
+FIDM MODE™ is a publication written, photographed, and designed by students interested in promoting awareness in the fashion and design industries, student life, and current events.
+Students from all majors may participate and contribute.
+For more information, see the Student Newsletter, visit Student Activities on Canvas, and follow @FIDMMODE on Instagram.

-The mission of the honor society is to recognize and encourage the academic achievement of two-year college students and provide opportunities for individual growth and development through participation in honors, leadership, service, and fellowship programming.
-Currently enrolled students who have completed 12 units with a minimum cumulative grade point average of 3.5 are eligible to apply for membership.
-Interested students should come to a scheduled meeting.
-All meetings are advertised in the campus Newsletter.
-Formal induction is offered bi-quarterly at all campuses.
+The mission of the honor society is to recognize and encourage the academic achievement of two-year college students and provide opportunities for individual growth and development through participation in leadership, service, and fellowship programming.
+Currently enrolled students with a grade point average of 3.0 are eligible to apply for membership.
+Interested students should attend a scheduled meeting.
+All meetings are announced in Student Activities on Canvas, the Student Newsletter and on Instagram @FIDMStudent Activities.
+Formal induction is offered bi-annually.

 The Set Decorators Society of America is the only national nonprofit professional organization dedicated to the support of the past, present, and future of set decorators in motion pictures, television, commercials, and music videos.
-Students at the Los Angeles campus may join the SDSA Student Chapter as a non-voting member.
-Studentsare mentored by professionals, attend discussions by set decorator/industry partners, tour film/TV sets, prop houses, and participate in networking opportunities.
+Students may join the SDSA Student Chapter as a non-voting member.
+Students are mentored by professionals, attend discussions by set decorator/industry partners, tour film/TV sets, prop houses, and participate in networking opportunities.

-The FIDM Student Veterans of America club provides military veterans and dependents of veterans with the resources, support, and advocacy needed to succeed in higher education and following graduation.
-The SVA helps students use their veteran benefits to achieve their academic goals and find meaningful employment.
+The FIDM Student Veterans of America Chapter provides military veterans, dependents of veterans, and supporters with the resources, support, and advocacy needed to succeed in higher education and following graduation.
+Meetings are announced on Instagram @FIDMSVA.

-Please Note: Not all student organizations are offered at each campus, each quarter.
+Please Note: Not all student organizations are offered, each quarter.